$209,900 House For Sale

 Foreclosures will be a factor impacting home values in the next several years.
-In New London Metro 6.8 homes are foreclosed (per 10,000).
-This is greater than the Connecticut value of 4.3 and also greater than the national value of 5.0
+In New London Metro 4.3 homes are foreclosed (per 10,000).
+This is greater than the Connecticut value of 4.2 and also lower than the national value of 4.4

 Mortgage delinquency is the first step in the foreclosure process.
 This is when a homeowner fails to make a mortgage payment.
-The percent of delinquent mortgages in New London Metro is 8.8%, which is higher than the national value of 8.0%.
+The percent of delinquent mortgages in New London Metro is 8.2%, which is higher than the national value of 7.2%.
 With U.S. home values having fallen by more than 20% nationally from their peak in 2007 until their trough in late 2011, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
-The percent of New London Metro homeowners underwater on their mortgage is 22.9%, which is higher than Connecticut at 19.4%.more
+The percent of New London Metro homeowners underwater on their mortgage is 23.0%, which is higher than Connecticut at 20.4%.more